4 Ethical Hacking Certifications to Boost Your Career

 [Featured image] An ethical hacker works from home on his laptop.

 Ethical hackers play the role of an intruder by attempting to gain access to a computer system or network, application, or data.
-They do this legally and with authorization from the company as a way to identify vulnerabilities.
-Working in this field means you need to think like a hacker and use your best offensive cybersecurity skills to help improve the security of your company.
+They do this legally and with the company's authorization to identify vulnerabilities.
+Working in this field means you need to think like a hacker and use your best offensive cybersecurity skills to help improve your company's security.

 If you’re interested in a career as an ethical hacker, you might consider earning a certification as a way to: